 Exam Tips for Oxidation and Reduction

 This exam tips covers Exam Tips for Oxidation and Reduction within Oxidation & Reduction for GCSE Chemistry.
 Revise Oxidation & Reduction in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 12 of 13 in this topic.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 12 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position